On recordThis profile is no longer actively maintained, with the information now possibly out of date

 - June 2015 - The government of Vietnam proposed to make a BOT agreement for the plant.

-- January 2016 - The BOT contract was signed between the General Directorate of Energy (Ministry of Energy and Trade) and the consortium of investors, including Taekwang and AKWA.
+- January 2016 - The BOT contract was signed between the General Directorate of Energy (Ministry of Energy and Trade) and the consortium of investors, including Taekwang Power and ACWA Power.

-- January 2017 Acwa and Taekwang signed the investment agreement with Vietnams Ministry of Industry and Trade.
+- January 2017 - ACWA Power and Taekwang Power signed the investment agreement with the Vietnamese Ministry of Industry and Trade.